West Midlands Police: Specialist crime teams

 The core policing teams are supported by, and work closely with, a number of specialist crime teams.
 West Midlands Police had a mounted division which was disbanded in 1999 to divert funds elsewhere.
+The Chief Constable has recently announced plans for this unit to be reintroduced after success in using horses from other forces in the West Midlands, at large scale public order events.
 Current specialist crime teams include:

 Air operations

 Air operations in the force's area have been provided by the National Police Air Service since 2012.